Proglang-Uni-Freiburg/minirust/README.md

 ```

 ##### Foreign Function Definition
 These functions contain rust code inside their body.
 This code will be compiled and linked at runtime and can be called from inside the interpreter.
 The FFI is completely type safe and currently only supports 2 argument functions with base types, though a prototype for ADT support exists, but more work would need to be done.
 This _should_ be the only place where runtime errors can occur.
-Every function does return a dynamic result, so you can use the `?` operator.
+Every function does return a dynamic result, so you can use the `?` error monad.

 ```rust
 fn arg(idx: Int) -> Str {~